-- Factors for the decline of the Mughal Empire - The regional principalities: Nizam's Deccan, Bengal, Awadh - Maratha ascendancy under the Peshwas - The Maratha fiscal and financial system - Emergence of Afghan Power, Battle of Panipat:1761 - State of politics, culture and economy on the eve of the British conquest
+- Factors for the decline of the Mughal Empire. - The regional principalities: Nizam's Deccan, Bengal, Awadh. - Maratha ascendancy under the Peshwas. - The Maratha fiscal and financial system. - Emergence of Afghan power Battle of Panipat, 1761. - State of, political, cultural and economic, on eve of the British conquest.